davidhariri/locker/README.md

 ![](https://circleci.com/gh/davidhariri/locker.svg?style=shield)

 Locker makes data persistence in any browser-based JavaScript application efficient and easy.
-This means that you don't need to worry about testing for `localStorage` or private browsing mode.
-Different browsers handle these things differently, so Locker is essentially a wrapper on the `window` that figures out if it's contents should be persisted or not based on if the user is in private browsing mode and/or if the user has `localStorage` support in their browser.
+This means that you don't need to worry about testing for `localStorage`, `sessionStorage` or private browsing mode.
+Different browsers handle these things differently, so Locker is essentially a fault-tolerant wrapper on the `Window` that figures out if it's contents should be persisted or not based on if the user is in private browsing mode and/or if the user has `Storage` support in their browser.

 Want to see something added or have an issue?
 Put it in the issues and i'll get on it!